CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 In general, you want your names to summarize the use and have a part of speech that matches its purpose.
 For example, functions should usually be an action phrase like "update_logging_params" or "set_waypoints".
 This makes it clear both what the function does (broadly) and that it's a function.
 If the function was called "waypoints" it would be unclear it's even a function.
 For classes, having a word like 'Manager' or 'Controller' can be useful when naming a class that has broad responsibilities.
 Also, if something is particularly hard to name, it might mean its ill-defined and refactoring the code might help both in naming and general code quality.
 Remember, naming things is a skill and you will get better with practice.

-Finally, since Python unfortunatly doesn't have a pulbic/private distiction, we will use the convention that a single underscore preceding the name of a function or variable means that its private to the class.
+Finally, since Python unfortunately doesn't have a public/private distinction, we will use the convention that a single underscore preceding the name of a function or variable means that its private to the class.
 ```python
 class MyClass:
     # These are private, used only by the class internals.